sara-sabr/ITStrategy/_pages/en/capabilities.md

 - Leaders understand clearly where my team and the organization are going, and where they want the team to be in five years.
 - Leaders say positive things about my team and make employees proud to be a part of their organization.
 - Leaders challenge team members to think about old problems in new ways and to rethink some of their basic assumptions about their work.
-- Leaders behave in a manner which is thoughtful of my team member intersts and personal needs.
+- Leaders behave in a manner which is thoughtful of my team member interests and personal needs.

 #### **Recommendations**